EdgeApp/edge-docs/source/index.html.md

 ```
 Login to an Airbitz account with a full password.
 May optionally send 'otp' key which is required for any accounts that have OTP enabled using ABCAccount.enableOTP.
 OTP key can be retrieved from a device that has account logged in and OTP enabled using getOTPLocalKey.

-If routine returns with error.code == ABCConditionCodeInvalidOTP, then the the account has OTP enabled and needs the OTP key specified in parameter 'otp'.
+If routine returns with error.code == ABCConditionCodeInvalidOTP, then the account has OTP enabled and needs the OTP key specified in parameter 'otp'.
 ABCError object may have properties otpResetToken and otpResetDate set which allow the user to call requestOTPReset to disable OTP.

 This routine allows caller to receive back an error.otpResetToken which is used with requestOTPReset to remove OTP from the specified account.